 Rick and I were soon traveling around the country together, which made both of us even more suspect to the KCIA.
 Intelligence agents hovered around the school residence hall, asking whether I was breaking the National Security Act by giving anti-government information to the foreign press.
 Agents were also obsessed with another question: Were Rick and I married or not?
 That may seem to be an odd query by American standards, but in Korean culture, this is considered basic data on par with one’s age and sex.
 I imagined that our files were being misplaced as one agent concluded “yes” and put us in the “married couples” file, while another would say “no” and our papers would be separated.
 There were other aspects of their inquiries that were less amusing.

-When Rick Smith’s cover story on the “Koreans Are Coming” issue finally reached the stands, it added fuel to the controversy about the contract between the growing Korean economy and a hardline dictatorship.
+When Rick Smith’s cover story on the “Koreans Are Coming” issue finally reached the stands, it added fuel to the controversy about the contrast between the growing Korean economy and a hardline dictatorship.
 Needless to say, it was the first of many stories he would write about Korea.
 He continued to ask me for interviews, and I was pleased to be quoted occasionally in Newsweek.
 Although we were born in different worlds, this meeting in Korea was to set us on a life journey together.
 In 2021, we celebrated our 43rd wedding anniversary.

 My maternal grandfather, SangChum Song, was an unusually tall man, standing over six feet high.
 He had short hair almost in the style of school boys.
 Often dressed in white Korean traditional clothing, he was known as one of the most innovative modern leaders in Pyongyang.
 An ardent advocate of social equality, he wanted to dedicate his family to Korea’s modernization in an effort to protect it from foreign powers.
 At the turn of the 20th century and under Japanese occupation, Pyongyang was the industrial center of the country.
 However, compared to the “West”, it was lacking modernized agriculture or a strong manufacturing sector.
 My grandfather’s problem was that he had only one son and many daughters, so his “development corps” would have to include girls.
 That is probably why he raised his daughters to be independent and assertive.
 My mother said that he used to tell his friends that his girls could beat any boy at almost anything.
 He was determined to educate them abroad, so they could bring back the best of foreign ideas.
 He wanted each child to learn different skills in Western medicine, the arts, agriculture, and education.
 He also believed that Japanese military rule could be overthrown if Korea could have a strong economy.